 Our policies require that no more than half the board members can be PCO-certified (or related in a way that violates the conflict of interest provision in the NOP regulations).
 That allows us to have a maximum of 7 certified producers on the board, plus a minimum of 8 others who are independent.

 For the non-certified seats, we can invite organic producers who are certified by another agency, someone from Penn State Ag Extension or NRCS, another non-profit ag organization, consumer or environmental group, a college, ag supply company, consumer, veterinarian, inspector, etc.

 Nominations can also be made by PCO members and PCO advisory board members.
 PCO will accept nominations via mail, email and phone.

-Board members are selected by the membership at the Annual Meeting in February.
+Board members are selected by the membership at the Annual Meeting.

 Advisory board members should be good communicators and be willing to contribute to the organization, chair committees, help at events, etc.

 Advisory board nominees must submit an advisory board application by November 15th prior to the next election.